felliott/isp-deploy/README.md

 The template config file for jamdb is `config/jamdb/jam/settings/local.yml`.
 It should be copied to `jamdb/jam/settings/`.
 Values set in this file will override those set in `jamdb/jam/settings/defaults.yml`.

 ```
+## At least one value must be uncommented for jam to start.

 # DEBUG: false

 # # SERVER SETTINGS